By Andrew Fraieli

 The concept of homelessness greys at the edges when it becomes an aspect of perspective.
 When people voluntarily go out with little resources it can be hard to be seen as homelessness, but if it suddenly goes out of their control, like Kaiser’s car possibly breaking down, it can become a different issue, and a different perspective for them.

-This cycle can be stressful, not knowing where they can sleep next, not knowing if they’ll have housing next month, or even next week.
+This cycle can be stressful: not knowing where they can sleep next, not knowing if they’ll have housing next month, or even next week.
 “I think it’s a mindset for most of it, when your young too there’s more adventure to it, you don’t have to worry about changing school districts for your children.
-It’s different as a short-term change, you’re not looking for government support or anything,” says Kaiser.
+It’s different as a short-term change, you’re not looking for government support or anything,” said Kaiser.

 Homelessness is grey, it’s a scale, people experience it differently.
 Some people have money to eat, even go to school, might have a job, but can’t afford a home.
 Money is a huge factor where someone can have just enough to eat, but not a home.
 Maybe they’re hopping couch to couch.
 Maybe their real home is too far away and they can’t get there.
 The variation of issues that can cause someone to be temporarily homeless, or traveling homeless, or couchsurfing homeless, are wide and varied.

-The line where someone can slip from feeling they have a way out to feeling trapped is easily made too by the stalling or impounding of a car, or a stolen backpack.
+The line where someone can slip from feeling they have a way out to feeling trapped is easily made too, by the stalling or impounding of a car, or a stolen backpack.
 There are people in these situations who have not voluntarily gone into them, who haven’t decided to go travel, who haven’t decided that living in a car is what they see as adventure.

-For a lack of options or adventure, it’s a significant change to go into any of these situations, and there are people, like Mateo, who have gone into it for both reasons.
-He made it clear though that they were different situations, and felt different.
+For a lack of options or adventure, it’s a significant change to go into any of these situations.
+And there are people, like Mateo, who have gone into it for both reasons.
+He made it clear, though, that they were different situations, and felt different.
 There won’t be a single answer to where the limits of what’s defined as homelessness are with these grey situations, but at least they can be seen.